ni/nimble/packages/nimble-components/src/spinner/specs/README.md

 ### Angular integration

-Directive `NimbleSpinnerDirective` targeting selector `nimble-spinner`, with bindings for `size` and `appearance-variant`.
+Directive `NimbleSpinnerDirective` targeting selector `nimble-spinner`, with bindings for `size` and `theme-variant`.

 ### Blazor integration

-Standard Blazor implementation (`NimbleSpinner` deriving from `ComponentBase`), with bindings for `size` and `appearance-variant`.
+Standard Blazor implementation (`NimbleSpinner` deriving from `ComponentBase`), with bindings for `size` and `theme-variant`.

 ### Visual Appearance

 [Visual Design spec - Adobe XD](https://xd.adobe.com/view/33ffad4a-eb2c-4241-b8c5-ebfff1faf6f6-66ac/screen/dece308f-79e7-48ec-ab41-011f3376b49b/)

 Light / dark themes only have a single appearance variant.
-The color theme has 2 appearance variants - the "Color UI Alt." one from XD can be accessed with `appearance-variant="alternate"`.
+The color theme has 2 appearance variants - the "Color UI Alt." one from XD can be accessed with `theme-variant="prominent"`.

 ![New spinner design](NewSpinnerDesign.gif)